 - VENTILATION AND ENGINEERING CONTROLS: Use with adequate, explosion-proof ventilation to ensure compliance with exposure limits described in Section 2 (Composition and Information on Ingredients).
 Local exhaust ventilation is preferred, because it prevents dispersion of this gas mixture into the work place by eliminating it at its source.
-If appropriate, install automatic monitoring equipment to detect the level of Oxygen and the presence of potentially explosive air-gas mixtures. - RESPIRATORY PROTECTION: Maintain the Oxygen level above 19.5% in the workplace.
+If appropriate, install automatic monitoring equipment to detect the level of Oxygen. - RESPIRATORY PROTECTION: Maintain the Oxygen level above 19.5% in the workplace.
 If necessary, use only respiratory protection authorized in the U.S. Federal OSHA Respiratory Protection Standard (29 CFR 1910.134), or equivalent U.S. State standards and Canadian CSA Standard Z94.4-93.
 Oxygen levels below 19.5% are considered IDLH by OSHA.
 In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under OSHA's Respiratory Protection Standard (1910.134-1998). - EYE PROTECTION: Splash goggles or safety glasses.
 If necessary, refer to U.S. OSHA 29 CFR 1910.133, or appropriate Canadian Standards. - HAND PROTECTION: Wear mechanically-resistant gloves when handling cylinders containing this gas mixture.
 If necessary, refer to U.S. OSHA 29 CFR 1910.138, or appropriate Standards of Canada. - BODY PROTECTION: Use body protection appropriate for task.
 Transfer of large quantities under pressure may require protective equipment appropriate to the task.
-If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, foot protection should be used, as described in U.S. OSHA 29 CFR 1910.136.
+If a hazard of injury to the feet exists due to falling objects, rolling objects, foot protection should be used, as described in U.S. OSHA 29 CFR 1910.136.